mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

 Binding the RC transmitter with the RC receiver
 -------------------------------------------------
-In this section, you'll learn how to bind the receiver (Hitec Optima SL) and the transmitter (Hitec Flash 8).
+In this section, you will learn how to bind the RC receiver (i.e., Hitec Optima SL) with the transmitter (i.e., Hitec Flash 8).

 .. figure:: _static/hitec_buttons.jpg